DerekPascarella/CoolCoolToon-EnglishPatchDreamcast/README.md

   <li>Initial release.</li>
  </ul>
 </ul>

+<h2>Reporting Bugs and Typos</h2>
+Even after extensive testing on both real hardware and on emulators, the presence of bugs or typos may be possible.
+Should a player encounter any such issue, it's kindly requested that they <a href="https://github.com/DerekPascarella/CoolCoolToon-EnglishPatchDreamcast/issues/new">submit a new issue</a> to this project page.

 <h2>What's Changed</h2>
 <img align="right" width="267" height="200" src="https://github.com/DerekPascarella/CoolCoolToon-EnglishPatchDreamcast/blob/main/screenshot.png?raw=true">Below is a high-level list of changes implemented for this English translation patch.